score-json/json/docs/s-core/trustable/well-formed-json/WFJ-05.md

 normative: true
 ---

-The service checks that an object structure is represented as a pair of curly brackets surrounding zero or more name/value pairs (or members).
+The service checks the well-formedness of objects.